-- 1. Reduce the risk and impact of flooding on people and communities (from main rivers, reservoirs and the sea). - 2.
-Increase resilience of services, assets and infrastructure to the risk of flooding
+- 1. Reduce the risk of harm to life from flooding to people and communities from main rivers, reservoirs and the sea. - 2.
+Increase resilience of services, assets and infrastructure to the current and future risk of flooding - 3.
+Improve understanding of current and future flood risk so that decisions are based upon the best available information. - 4.
+Improve community awareness and resilience to current and future flood risk.